U.S. journalist freed in Myanmar, says he was not beaten or starved | Politics

 Myanmar's military-owned Myawaddy TV said Fenster had been granted an amnesty following requests from Richardson and two Japanese representatives "to maintain the friendship between the countries and to emphasize humanitarian grounds".
 Fenster was among dozens of media workers detained in Myanmar since a Feb.
 1 coup that led to an outpouring of public anger over the military's abrupt end to a decade of tentative steps towards democracy.
 Myanmar's military has accused many media outlets of incitement and spreading false information.

 According to rights group Assistance Association for Political Prisoners, 10,143 people have been arrested since the coup and 1,260 people killed in violence in Myanmar, most of them in a crackdown by security forces on protests and dissent.
-U.S. Secretary of State Antony Blinken commended U.S. officials as well as Richardson for facilitating Fenster's release and said Washington would "continue to call for the release of others who remain unjustly imprisoned."
+U.S. Secretary of State Antony Blinken commended U.S. officials as well as Richardson.
+Blinken said Washington would "continue to call for the release of others who remain unjustly imprisoned."

 Fenster's editor-in-chief, Thomas Kean, expressed relief that he had been freed, and said he was one of many journalists "unjustly arrested simply for doing their job" in Myanmar.
 Fenster's brother, Bryan, said the family was overjoyed.